SreeEswaran/SreeEswaran/README.md

 ## Hi there!👋
-I'm **Sree Deekshitha Yerra**, an AI Developer, Research student, Mentor and Trainer with expertise in AI, Cloud Computing, and IoT.
-I excel in programming, project management, and mentoring across various technologies, including Web, Game, Android Development, and DevOps.
+I'm **Sree Deekshitha Yerra**, an AI Mentor, Trainer, an AI Developer, Research student, Mentor and Trainer with expertise in AI, Cloud Computing, and IoT.
+I excel in programming, project management, and mentoring across various technologies, including alAI, Web, Game, Android Development, and DevOps.
 I've also contributed to social causes by donating four customized IoT projects.

 ## 🌐 Connect with Me
 Check out my other handles for more content: [Click here to find Links to all my handles](https://linktr.ee/SreeEswaran)